 Like the words ‘raw’ and ‘superfood’, pure honey is something that many people have heard of, but they don’t necessarily know what it means.

-Natural honey, raw honey and pure honey are often confused with one another - we’ll be dealing this in a later blog as we compare the two, but right now let’s talk about pure honey, clear up any confusion before we tell you what it is and why our honey is pure.
+Natural honey, raw honey and pure honey are often confused with one another - you can read about the difference between raw honey and pure honey in a previous blog here, but right now let’s talk about pure honey.
+We will clear up any confusion before we tell you what it is and why our honey is pure.

 Why is pure honey so popular?

-How do you know if your honey is pure?
+How do you know if honey is pure?

 Most pure honeys will say on the jar, but if not, there are several ways you can test if your honey is pure.

 - If a honey is left for a while in the cupboard (we’re talking weeks and months), the honey in opened jars or tubes may start to separate into different layers if it is not pure.
 This should not be confused with the naturally occurring crystallisation process that would be a sign of a good honey.